 If that doesn't work then also try the following:

-- Please check here, and here, and also sights like this to inspect the under water cables and check for interconnectivity issues that may be affecting you
+- Please check here, and here, and also sites like this to inspect the under water cables and check for interconnectivity issues that may be affecting you

 - Sometimes your device's network connections can get all mucked up and resetting network connections is a sure way to get things to run as smooth as possible: